M&A Strategy

 - Independent Director of Solar District Cooling Group Berhad

-- Hiap Huat Holdings Berhad Independent Director
+- Independent Director of Hiap Huat Holdings Berhad

 - HRD Corp Certified Trainer